-Creating systems and processes are the key to freedom in both life and business … yikes, it sounds bloody boring doesn’t it?
+Creating systems and processes is the key to freedom in both life and business … yikes, it sounds bloody boring, doesn’t it?

 Today I’m going to share with you:

 - What they are and why you NEED processes to scale, grow, or sell your business

 - How to decide what to delegate first

 - How to create a process in less than 10 minutes

 - The free tool I use to manage my business systems

 A process is a collection of related, structured activities or tasks that produce a specific service or product.
 Think of it as a recipe for a part of your business.

 Global businesses like Starbucks and McDonald's are run on systems.
 This is why wherever you go in the world you have relatively the same experience at each place.
 Every coffee in Starbucks follows specific instructions, from the amount of ice in a grande iced coffee to the foam-to-steamed milk ratio in a cappuccino.

 Nothing is left to chance; it’s a carefully curated process that has been documented and given out each time a new staff member is hired.
 Not only does this save time for training but it also reduces the chance of making a mistake because they have a rulebook to follow and don’t have to reinvent the wheel each time.